perturbo-code/perturbo-workshop-2025/Hands-on3/README.md

 You can verify that quadrupole corrections has been applied by checking the `qe2pert.out` file for messages indicating that the quadrupole tensor file was successfully read and processed.

+**Done!** :tada::tada::tada:

-Done!
-You are now ready to perform subsequent `PERTURBO` calculations.
+Now, you are all set to perform subsequent `PERTURBO` calculations.

-The quadrupole corrections are now embedded in the electron-phonon matrix elements and will automatically be included in all calculations of scattering rates, transport properties, and carrier dynamics.
+The quadrupole corrections are now embedded in the el-ph matrix elements (the `epr.h5` file) and will automatically be included in all calculations of scattering rates, transport properties, and carrier dynamics.

 ## Conclusion